6 Simple Habits That Make a Financial Difference

 One of the most financially beneficial habits you can develop is to save regularly.
 Even if you can only save $5 per week or every few weeks, build a habit of saving at regular intervals.
 Then, gradually increase the amount you save.
 That weekly $5 should eventually become $10, then $20, or whatever increments fit your budget.

 Nowadays, it is easier than ever to pay yourself first.
-Most banks provide an online feature that allows you to schedule regular automatic transfers from checking into a savings account.
+Most banks offer an online feature that allows you to schedule regular automatic transfers from a checking account to a savings account.
 Schedule your transfer to occur immediately after you get paid.
 While this might be more challenging for those who earn tips or commissions (have a variable income), anyone who receives a regular paycheck should have no excuse not to pay themselves first.

 If you work for tips or commission, make a habit of saving a specific percentage each time you get paid.
 Even 1% will add up over time until you can save 2%, 5%, 10% or more every time you make a deposit.